Acute Cholecystitis: Symptoms and Treatment

 Complications of Acute Cholecystitis

-Without timely treatment, acute cholecystitis can lead to several complications, including:
+Without timely treatment, complications of acute cholecystitis can lead to several complications, including:

 • Gangrene: Necrosis of gallbladder tissue due to inadequate blood supply.